ebobby/about-me/_posts/2023-07-20-My-entrepreneurship-journey.md

 ## And now

-What would I do if I were handed 100M USD right now?
+What would I do if I had 100M USD right now?
 That's a good thought exercise when trying to figure out what is it that you truly want to do.

 I've thought long and hard about what I would like to build and how.
 I really like developing products and have a close relationship with customers.
 I love